-As students complete practical classes and assignments, they are recorded on a "Freshman Check O" List."
-Student must complete required assignments and classes and pass a practical exam with 75% or higher before being promoted to the clinic floor classroom (2nd phase of practical instruction).
-If student fails to complete assignments or pass the exam, they will be required to be held back until arrangements can be made to make up classes and/or practical exam.
-The practical exam will be given in a rubric form.
-A copy of the scored exam sheet will be reviewed with student and the original form will be stored In academic file and recorded on the student's progress/grade sheet.
+As students complete practical classes and assignments, they are recorded on a 'Freshman Check Off List" Student must complete required assignments and classes and pass a practical exam with 75% or higher before being promoted to the clinic floor classroom (2nd phase of practical instruction).
+If students fails to complete assignments or pass the exam, the will be required to we held back until arrangements can be made to make up classes and/ or practical exam.
+The practical exam will be given in a rubrics form and gone over with student upon completion and kept in the student academic file for review.